phelipedarc/DeepSTEP/README.md

 ## Usage:
 This repository provides the code for implementing Deepstep in your pipeline.
 The repository includes the necessary scripts for preprocessing and testing the CNN.
-Note: This repository is **exclusively** for the STEP pipeline usage.
+Note: This repository is **exclusively** for the STEP pipeline usage, thus the trained model is on the CBPF machine:
+- STEP/Andre_phelipe/SPLUS/Model_Splus/NEWcorrectSplus.h5

 ## Credits:
 This project was developed by Phelipe Darc and CBPF/SPLUS/STEP contributors.